josePereiro/StringRepFilter.jl/README.md

 ```

-In the case of an dictionary, the type of the key must be respected.
+In the case of a dictionary, the type of the key must be respected.

 ```julia
 julia> has_match(dic, :A => "^1")